-7 Best Practices for Building a Quality eCommerce Website
+7 Ecommerce Best Practices for Building a Quality Website

 If you are looking to take your storefront online for the first time or just revamping your website, here are a few of the best practices that we’ve found when designing our clients’ websites to ensure they have the right components.
-(Yes – our web design services include content based and Ecommerce based websites.
+(Yes – our web design services include content and Ecommerce websites.

 Buying products and services online is quite different than in a physical store.
 The consumer doesn’t have the option to touch or interact with the product before deciding to buy it.
 Your site should make consumers feel as if there is no need to showroom.
 (Showrooming is the practice of examining merchandise in a brick and mortar store and buying the product later online.)